Skillet, Frying Pan and Sauté Pan: What’s the Difference

 - Single long handle

 A frying pan has rounded or sloping sides that are shallow.
-The lighter weight allows for ease of flipping food, and it is ideal for searing, browning, and frying.
-The wider rim to base design allows for good evaporation of liquids for these types of cooking techniques.
+The lighter weight allows for ease of flipping food, and it is ideal for searing browning and shallow frying.
+The wider rim-to-base design allows for good evaporation of liquids for these types of cooking techniques.

 Characteristics of a Sauté Pan